 Almost all functions that interact with an operating system are not supported by microlib.
 For example, abort(), exit(), atexit(), assert(), time(), system(), and getenv().
 An exception is clock().
 A minimal implementation of clock() has been provided, which returns only -1, not the elapsed time.
-You may reimplement clock() (and clock_init(), which it needs), if required.
+You might reimplement clock() (and \clock\init(), which it needs), if required.